 Summary:

-It has been reported that, in South Korea, a climate lawsuit was filed in June 2022 by sixty-two babies and children under the age of 11, including a 20-week-old fetus nicknamed “Woodpecker”.
-Documentation on this case is not yet available, but press reports indicate that the claimants submit that the State is violating the rights of future generations by failing to reduce its greenhouse gas emissions.
-This is the fourth climate case challenging the constitutionality of the Korean climate policy, as contained in the country’s 2021 Carbon Neutrality Act (2021).
-In this case, the claimants argue that the NDC set out in this Act (of A 40% reduction of greenhouse gas emissions by 2030 as compared with 2018 levels) violates their constitutional rights to life, equality, property, and to live in a healthy and pleasant environment.
+In June 2022, a climate case was filed in South Korea by sixty-two babies and children under the age of 11, including a 20-week-old fetus nicknamed “Woodpecker”, who was born after the proceedings were launched.
+The claimants submitted that the State was violating the rights of future generations by failing to reduce its greenhouse gas emissions.
+At the time of filing, this was the fourth climate case challenging the constitutionality of the Korean climate policy, as contained in the country’s 2021 Carbon Neutrality Act (2021).
+In this case, the claimants argue that the mitigation measures set out in this Act (envisioning a 40% reduction of greenhouse gas emissions by 2030 as compared with 2018 levels) violates their constitutional rights to life, equality, property, and to live in a healthy and pleasant environment.
+To do so, they extensively discuss IPCC reports and successful domestic climate litigation in other jurisdictions (particularly the Urgenda and Neubauer judgments).

 Relevant developments: